Steve Irwin’s Niece, Rebecca Lobie, Sets Instagram On Fire In Skimpy Red Bikini

 Though most of the public is aware of the late Crocodile Hunter Steve Irwin’s kids Bindi and Robert, fewer know about his niece, Rebecca Lobie.
 However, that might soon change, as the Ozzie has recently been setting Instagram on fire with a series of sultry bikini shots.

 Like her famous relatives, Rebecca seems to have a love of animals in her blood.
-As reported by The Daily Mail, the blonde beauty used to work as the managing director of Australia Zoo.
+As reported by Daily Mail, the blonde beauty used to work as the managing director of Australia Zoo.
 As part of her job, she was in charge of “multiple food outlets” at the Sunshine Coast tourist attraction, as well as “catering and functions.”

 However, she left in December 2015, according to her LinkedIn account.
 It was reported at the time that her father, who is married to Irwin’s sister, had been marched off the premises by Irwin’s widow, Terri.

-She now works as a restaurant manager, and seems to be enjoying life very much, if her Instagram photos are anything to go by.
+Lobie now works as a restaurant manager and seems to be enjoying life very much, if her Instagram photos are anything to go by.

 In her most recent picture, she absolutely sizzles in a red bikini.
 The top is a halter cut with a keyhole neckline.
 The bikini bottoms are a classic matching bottom.
 The angle from which Rebecca takes the selfie helps showcase her cleavage, as well as her toned midriff.

-Her blonde hair is tied up into a chic bun, and she completed the look with a pair of fashionable oversized sunglasses.
+Her blond hair is tied up into a chic bun, and she completed the look with a pair of fashionable oversized sunglasses.

 In her caption, she mentioned several positive slogans as a way to inspire her followers.
 They seemed to love both the good vibes and the picture, and gave the photo over 1,400 likes and more than 60 comments.